Critical Thresholds in Non-Pharmaceutical Interventions for Epidemic Control: Abstract

 \section{Abstract}

-Non-pharmaceutical interventions, such as contact tracing and social distancing, are critical for controlling epidemic outbreaks, yet their dynamic interactions remain underexplored.
+\bfseries \boldmath Non-pharmaceutical interventions (NPIs), such as contact tracing and social distancing, are critical for controlling epidemic outbreaks, yet their dynamic interactions remain underexplored.
 We introduce a probabilistic framework to analyze the synergy between contact tracing speed, quantified by the contact tracing period $\tau$, and the average number of close contacts, $\bar{k}_+$, reflecting social distancing measures.
-We identify critical thresholds ($R=1$) that separate pandemic and contained phases in the $\bar{k}_{+}-\tau$ plane, validated using high-resolution data from Shenzhen’s 2022 Omicron outbreak (1,187 cases, 86,451 contacts).
-Our findings show that contact tracing alone can contain diseases with $R_0 < 2.12$ (95\% CI 2.07-2.16), covering 43.33\% of major infectious diseases, while combining with social distancing extends control to $R_0 < 7.82$ (95\% CI 7.70-7.93), encompassing 86.67\% of pathogens.
-These results, supported by empirical data, highlight the efficacy of rapid tracing and targeted social distancing as alternatives to mass PCR testing.
-Our framework offers actionable insights for optimizing NPI strategies, though challenges in scaling to regions with higher tracing miss rates or weaker infrastructure underscore the need for adaptive, data-driven policies.
+We identify critical thresholds ($R = 1$) that separate pandemic and contained phases in the $\bar{k}_{+}$--$\tau$ plane, validated using high-resolution data from Shenzhen's 2022 Omicron outbreak (1{,}187 cases, 86{,}451 contacts).
+Our findings indicate that contact tracing alone can contain outbreaks of pathogens with $R_0 < 3.10$ (95\% CI 3.01--3.17).
+Combining contact tracing with strong social distancing extends controllability to pathogens with $R_0 < 12.88$ (95\% CI 12.33--13.37).
+These thresholds are derived from empirical data in Shenzhen and may vary in other settings with different transmission modes.
+These results, supported by empirical data, highlight the efficacy of rapid tracing and targeted social distancing as alternatives to mass Polymerase Chain Reaction (PCR) testing.
+Our framework offers actionable insights for optimizing NPI strategies, though challenges in scaling to regions with higher tracing missing rates or weaker infrastructure underscore the need for adaptive, data-driven policies.